siddBanPsu/academic-kickstart/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 Hello everyone.
-Welcome to my small little webspace.
+Welcome to my little webspace.
-Currently, I am based in warm and awesome Singapore and working for Traveloka as a NLP Senior Data Scientist.
+Currently, I am based in warm and awesome Singapore.
 In mid 2019, I made a move (along with my wife) to Singapore from USA.
 I spent around 7 enjoyable years in USA before the move (first, in Pennsylvania followed by Silicon Valley, California).
+I work on Machine Learning.
+Someday, I hope to make computers understand all languages of the world.
 Other than work, I love to travel, sketch, hike and explore new dishes.